 in the End of Years you shall come against the land that is brought back from the sword, that is gathered out of many peoples, against the mountains of Israel, which have been a continual waste; but it is brought forth out of the peoples, and they dwell safely all of them… to turn your hand against the waste places that are now inhabited, and against the people that are gathered out of the nations, that have gotten cattle and goods, that dwell in the middle of the earth.
 (Ezekiel 38:8-12)

-In his Ma’amar HaGeulah, “Discourse on the Redemption”, the Ramchal (Rabbi Moshe Chaim Luzzatto, 1707-1746) explains that there are two stages to the Redemption: Pekidah and Zechirah (see ch.
-20-22).
-The first stage (Pekidah) will be a long process, and will involve the rectifications of the body and the material realm.
-The second stage (Zechirah) will be quick and involve spiritual rectifications.
-Fittingly, the Ramchal says that the first stage is in the sefirah of Tiferet, and the second in Yesod, once again showing us the importance of Yesod sh’b’Tiferet in the process of Redemption.
+In his Ma’amar HaGeulah, “Discourse on the Redemption”, the Ramchal (Rabbi Moshe Chaim Luzzatto, 1707-1746) explains that there are two stages to the Redemption: Pekidah and Zechirah.
+One will be a long process, and the other a quick one, though both involve great spiritual rectifications.
+Fittingly, the Ramchal says that the Pekidah stage is in the sefirah of Yesod, and the Zechirah stage is in the sefirah of Tiferet (ch.
+21), once again showing us the importance of Yesod sh’b’Tiferet in the process of Redemption.

 One of the Ramchal’s primary sources is a well-known passage in the Zohar (Ma’amar Derakh Kokhav miYaakov in Zohar Chadash on Balak), where it says that the preparatory period before Mashiach, or the “birth pangs” of the messiah, will take 70 years (partly based on Psalm 20, which has 70 words).
-This 70-year period corresponds to the lengthy phase of Pekidah, the first stage of Redemption, rectifying the material realm.
+This 70-year period corresponds to the lengthy first stage of Redemption.
 We should be especially mindful of this as the State of Israel turns 72 this week.
 The stage is set.

 Yom Ha‘Atzmaut Sameach!